HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |Severity|OK
 |Resolution|No action required

-### HpeWolfram.1.0.AddOnServiceUnInstallationFailed
+### HpeWolfram.1.4.AddOnServiceUnInstallationFailed
 Add-on Service uninstallation failed

 | | |
 |:---|:---|
-|Message Format|"Add-on Service uninstallation Failed."
+|Message Format|"Add-on Service uninstallation failed."
 |Severity|Warning
-|Resolution|No action required
+|Resolution|No action required.

-### HpeWolfram.1.0.AddOnServiceUnInstallationSuccessful
+### HpeWolfram.1.4.AddOnServiceUnInstallationSuccessful
 Add-on Service uninstallation successful

 | | |
 |:---|:---|
 |Message Format|"Add-on Service uninstallation completed successfully."
 |Severity|OK
-|Resolution|No action required
+|Resolution|No action required.

-### HpeWolfram.1.0.AutoRefreshStarted
+### HpeWolfram.1.4.AutoRefreshStarted
-Periodic refresh of all the servers and groups has started.
+Periodic refresh of all the servers and groups has started

 | | |
 |:---|:---|
-|Message Format|"Periodic refresh of all the servers and groups has started"
+|Message Format|"Periodic refresh of all the servers and groups has started."
 |Severity|OK
-|Resolution|No action required
+|Resolution|No action required.

-### HpeWolfram.1.0.BaselineAlreadyPresent
+### HpeWolfram.1.4.BaselineAlreadyPresent
 Cannot create Import Baseline task as the baseline is already imported or another task is importing the same baseline.

 | | |